Atmospheric Science

 Layers of Earth’s Atmosphere

-The Earth’s atmosphere is a protective, multi-layered envelope of gases held close by gravity.
-These layers are primarily defined by how the temperature changes with altitude, which is critical because each layer performs a specific, life-sustaining function
+A protective, multi-layered envelope of gases held close by gravity, defined by how temperature changes with altitude.

 The Importance of Earth’s Atmosphere